Pranavv157/Pranavv157/README.md

 I created this page to keep everything organized and make it easy for recruiters to explore my work.

-# 🚀 Machine Learning Projects
+# 🚀 Data Science Projects

 ### 🔹 Customer Churn Prediction (End-to-End ML + Streamlit)
 Predicts whether a telecom customer will leave the service.